 Comments apply to both Application 20/0882/OUT and Application 20/0898/OUT Natural Environment (AONB) The development proposed is within the Chilterns Area of Outstanding Natural Beauty (AONB).
 The AONB has the highest level of protection, above that of Green Belt, so that development in an AONB can only be allowed if there are "exceptional circumstances".
 The Applicant has failed to provide any exceptional circumstances or to demonstrate there is no other site within Three Rivers or Southwest Hertfordshire that could accommodate new housing before proposing irreversible damage to the Chilterns AONB which also forms the rural and tranquil setting of the village of Chorleywood.
 Natural Environment (Ecology) The Chorleywood Parish Council Conservation Ranger and local residents have noted Skylark (Alauda arvensis) regularly being present and displaying breeding behaviours on site, and yet this species has still not been mentioned in any report or survey.
 This is a red list species protected by the Wildlife and Countryside Act 1981.
 The matter raised by HCC regarding further isolation of Chorleywood Common cannot be swept aside by stating that links remain to the north and south (where the Common is bounded by the A404 and M25) when a large proportion of its western boundary will be more isolated from the wider countryside.
 With the huge volume of green space and fauna movement routes already lost to HS2 there is diminishing space allowing for wildlife movement between sites.
 A herd of Roe deer are very regularly seen on the proposed development site.
 Management of Chorleywood Common is already significantly funded by the parish Council with 2 full time, qualified rangers in post.
 The offer of a contribution to the Parish Council to support the management of the Common (Response to HCC Ecology Point 18.3) will not serve to reduce the impact of extra footfall of pedestrians and dogs where such high pressure already exists and either demonstrates a lack of understanding of the impacts or is an empty gesture.
-The development to link up with public footpath 14 which runs from Green Street in the north to Chorleywood Common in the south.
-This is simply not possible as cycling is prohibited on the Common (Section 193 of the Law of Property Act 1925 and Chorleywood Byelaws dated 23 March 1995).
+The developers propose to create a footpath situated at the southernmost point of the development to link up with public footpath 14 which runs from Green Street in the north to Chorleywood Byelaws dated 23 March 1995).
 Once again, the Applicant has simply ignored this matter which only points to how ill thought-out and unsustainable the development actually will be, in that future residents will be heavily reliant on private vehicles to meet their needs.
 Green Belt The development proposed is within the London Metropolitan Green Belt.
 Whilst each case must be decided on its merits, there are many Appeal Decisions where development in the Green Belt has been refused because such developments are poorly thought out and harm the openness of the Green Belt, very much like both of these applications.
 Unmet housing need does not amount to Very Special Circumstances capable of outweighing the harm caused by inappropriate development in the Green Belt as set out in the Ministerial Statement (2014) and later incorporated into circular (2015) and PPG.